cmuparlay/parlayhash/README.md

 There is a `USE_LOCKS` flag at the start of each file that is commented out by default.
-If un-commented, then the implementation will use locks.
+If un-commented, then the implementation will use locks for updates.
+The queries (finds) will still be wait free.
 If using locks, the function passed to `upsert` will be run in isolation (i.e., mutually exclusive of any other invocation of the function by an upsert on the same key) and just once.
 With the lock-free version the function could be run multiple times concurrently, although the value of only one will be used.